Jig

 The jig (port, port-cruinn) is a form of lively folk dance in compound metre, as well as the accompanying dance tune.
 It first gained popularity across the British Isles in the 16th-century, and was adopted on mainland Europe where it eventually became the final movement of the mature Baroque dance suite (the French gigue; Italian and Spanish giga).
-Today it is most associated with Irish dance music, Scottish country dance, French Canadian traditionnal music and dance (trad) and the Métis people in Canada.
+It is most associated with Irish dance music, Scottish country dance, French Canadian traditional music and dance, and the Métis people in Canada.
 Jigs were originally in quadruple compound metre, (e.g., 12/8 time), but have been adapted to a variety of time signatures, by which they are often classified into groups, including double jigs (6/8), slip jigs (9/8) and single jigs (12/8).